wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

 ### Configuration key prefix

-By default, all secret values will be added to the configuration root.
+By default, all the secret values will be added to the configuration root.
 To prevent collisions with other configuration keys, or to group secret values for further binding, it is possible to specify configuration key prefix as follows:

 ```csharp